 To establish a slip and fall claim in Dothan, you will need to show that the property owner failed to fulfill the duty of care owed to you, or breached it.
 For instance, the property owner may have owed a duty to inspect the property for hidden hazards and warn you about any hazards that the owner knew or reasonably should have known about.
 If you suffer injuries because the owner breached this duty, you may be eligible to recover compensation in a slip and fall accident claim.

-How Much Time Do You Have to File a Slip and Fall Claim in Dothan?
+How Much Time Do You Have to File a Slip and Fall Claim in Dothan, Alabama?

 Alabama, like all other states, has a statute of limitations that applies to slip and fall claims.
 This is the time limit that you have to file the lawsuit.
 If you file your claim after the statute of limitations has expired, you will be barred from recovering any compensation.
 Under Alabama law, you have two years from the date of your accident to file a lawsuit.